top of page

 Master’s Student

 Ignacio received a B.A. in Honours Psychology from McGill University in 2022.
 His senior undergraduate thesis, under the supervision of Dr. David Dunkley, focused on the association between brooding rumination and experiential avoidance among perfectionists.
-Ignacio is currently a graduate student in the Clinical Psychology program at Concordia University.
+Ignacio is currently a Ph.D student in the Clinical Psychology program at Concordia University.
 His research interests include understanding how emotion regulation strategies can become factors of resilience or vulnerability in chronically stressed populations.

 IMG_1635_edited.png